 • Students who entered Maynooth University through the HEAR entry route.

-• Students with a previous higher education qualification at the same NFQ level, or who, in the past, attended higher education without ultimately obtaining a qualification, will be considered on a case-by-case basis and subject to available funding, subject to meeting the above eligibility criteria.
+• Students with a previous higher education qualification at the same NFQ level, or who, in the past, attended higher education without ultimately obtaining a qualification may be considered on a case-by-case basis later in the semester, subject to the availability of funding.

 You cannot apply to the SAF if you are:

-• An incoming Erasmus student.
-Students attending Maynooth University on the Erasmus programme are advised to contact their home university for financial support
+• A student from overseas attending Maynooth University on the Erasmus programme .
+Please contact your home university for financial support

 • An international student.
-International students cannot apply to the SAF but, in exceptional circumstances only, emergency funding may be available from the Maynooth University International Office.
-Incoming international students are advised to contact the International Office and/or the Student Support Officer.
+Eemergency funding may be available from the Maynooth University International Office and/or the Student Support Officer.

 • A student who is resident in Ireland on Stamp 2/2A/4D.
 Students on these residency stamps cannot avail of public funding support.
 Students are advised to contact the International Office, if relevant, and/or the Student Support Officer.

 • A student of Divinity at St. Patrick’s Pontifical University, Maynooth.
-You should contact fees@spcm.ie
+Please contact SPPU at [email protected]

 • A student studying for the Certificate in Return to Learning Course Level 5 at Maynooth University or any other course under Level 6.
 You are advised to contact the Student Budgeting Advisor to book an appointment /attend a drop-in clinic to discuss possible alternative support.